spiffe/spiffe.io/content/spire/getting-started-linux.md

 ---
-title: SPIRE Getting Started Guide
+title: Getting Started Guide on Linux
-short: Getting started
+short: Getting started on Linux
-description: Install and run a SPIRE Server and Agent locally on your laptop
+description: Install and run a SPIRE Server and Agent locally on Linux VMs
 weight: 2
 toc: true
 ---